intenthq/pucket/README.md

 ### Pucket High Level Concepts and Usage Considerations

 Pucket's implementation is centered around a few key concepts described below.
 These may be a one time implementation in the core functionality or is partially implemented and requires specific implementation per data format.
-Current Pucket supports Avro and Thrift, but can be easily extended to support Protocol Buffers.
+Current Pucket has built-in support for Thrift, but can be easily extended to support Protocol Buffers.

 #### Pucket